mParticle/mparticle-roku-sdk/README.md

 ### Scene Graph Channels

-The Scene Graph SDK allows for running mParticle in a separate thread for better performance and more advanced measurement behavior.
-You should include the mParticle Task in every scene in your channel.
+The Scene Graph SDK allows for running mParticle in a separate thread for better performance, queueing, and more advanced measurement behavior.
+You should include a single mParticle Task in every scene in your channel.

 #### 1. Configure mParticle